When I heard first Eric Worre’s say network marketing is a better way, it really resonated with me.

 Think about it.

-So rather than go in debt or borrow massive amounts of money or mortgage your house… network marketing allows anybody to run and scale a business for a fraction of the price of a regular entrepreneurial endeavor.
+So rather than go in debt or borrow massive amounts of money or mortgage your house… network marketing allows you to run and scale a business for a fraction of the price of a regular entrepreneurial endeavor.

 This why your income can scale to such massive amounts, because it’s built on a foundation of leverage.The reason network marketing income can scale to massive proportions is because the business model is built on a foundation of leverage.
 Click To Tweet